Long term care and retirement homes

 Staff will be using personal protective equipment (such as gloves, mask, goggles/face shield or gowns) to enhance resident and staff safety while working and providing care.

-Staff are to work in only one facility.
+Staff are to work in only 1 facility.
 Staff are not to move between facilities when there is a facility in outbreak.

 - Visitor policies

-General visitors are currently not allowed into long-term care homes in Peel due to high community spread of COVID-19.
-Only essential visitors, including up to one essential caregiver per resident, may visit at this time.
-Visitors must get tested prior to visiting a home, according to Ontario’s policy on visiting long-term care homes during COVID-19.
-Review the visitor policy restrictions for further details or call the home for more information.
+General visitors are currently not allowed into long term care homes in Peel due to high community spread of COVID-19.
+Only essential visitors, including up to 1 essential caregiver per resident, may visit at this time.
+Essential visitors must test negative for COVID-19, according to Ontario’s policy on visiting long-term care homes during COVID-19.
+Review the visitor policy restrictions for further details or call the home for more information before visiting.

 For retirement homes, check the COVID-19 visiting policy and alert status for more information.

 If your loved one tests positive, their health care team will assess them and determine if they are well enough to stay in the home.

 If it's decided they will stay in the home, they will be placed in isolation to prevent further spread to others.
 However, in some instances, people may require additional medical care and may have to be transported to the hospital for their own well-being.